acoli-repo/rdf4discourse/discourse-markers/parcor/bibles/README.md

         -e [EVALUATOR [EVALUATOR ...]], --evaluator [EVALUATOR [EVALUATOR ...]] columns that constitute an ensemble that the predictor is evaluated against
+        -weighted, --self_weighted
+                              use the first run to weigh different predictors for their agreement with the majority
         -dimlex, --dimlex_mode
                               instead of doing annotation, bootstrap a discourse marker inventory, note that this requires input to be